 Cover and cook on low for about 40 minutes, flipping and basting the chicken occasionally.

-Transfer chicken and generous ladles of the paprikash sauce to serving bowls.
-Top with sour cream and chives or parsley if desired.
+Transfer chicken and generous ladles of the paprikash sauce to serving bowls, top with sour cream and chives or parsley if desired.

-Hungarian chicken paprikash is a great meal to make ahead!
+- To make ahead: Hungarian chicken paprikash is an easy meal to make ahead!
 If I'm just making it one day ahead, I let it cool in the covered skillet and then put that in the refrigerator.
-That's less cleanup and I've already got dinner in the pan when it's time to reheat.
+That's less cleanup and I've already got dinner in the pan when it's time to reheat.If storing longer, transfer to an airtight container for up to 3 days.

-To reheat, cook over low heat in a covered skillet until heated through.
+- To reheat: Cook over low heat in a covered skillet until heated through.
 Add a splash of stock to the sauce as necessary.

 FAQ